agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 Daybloom demonstrates that AI social media automation can transcend basic scheduling and generic responses to create genuine community relationships.
 As the platform continues growing, it positions Agency42 at the forefront of memory-driven AI applications that enhance rather than replace human social interaction.

-The success with founding partners Prerich and Game Over provides foundation for expanding to additional enterprise clients seeking authentic social media automation that builds genuine community connections through advanced AI personality and memory systems.
+The success with founding partners Meme X Capital and FutureType Media provides foundation for expanding to additional enterprise clients seeking authentic social media automation that builds genuine community connections through advanced AI personality and memory systems.

 ---

 *This case study demonstrates Daybloom's success in creating memory-driven AI social media experiences that generate measurable business results while building authentic community relationships at scale.*

+*Select partner names have been changed to maintain confidentiality.*